How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Edge Control

-In case you didn't know your edges are apart of the definition of leave out.
-It is easy to get caught up in swirling your edges, and applying growth serums or oiling cremes.
-It is important to not to weigh your hair down with too much product.
-Invest in a quality edge control like the Black Edition Edge Control from Private Label Extensions which starts at just $7.
+IIn case you didn't know, your edges are also apart of your leave out.
+It is easy to get caught up in swirling your edges and applying growth serums or oiling cremes.
+It is essential not to weigh your hair down with too much product.
+Instead, invest in quality edge control like the Black Edition Edge Control from Private Label Extensions, which starts at just $7.
 It smells fantastic and comes in a black color that will give you the appearance of full, slick edges and a firm hold.
+Use the least amount possible when applying edge control and an edge brush.
+Before applying edge control, always make sure your hair is clean and dry.

 sleek-edges